 Developing good technique early on is crucial to the success of a musician.
 The majority of the books listed below emphasize technical skills - The Doflein Method, A Tune A Day - Scales, A Tune A Day - Violin: Book 1.
 While they may not be as melodic as Suzuki or Canons, they are just as crucial to your child's success as a violinist!

-*Suzuki Book 1 & CD is one of the best books for beginners, because it contains easy to learn songs that build the budding violinist's confidence.
-Additionally, each piece introduces a new skill, whether its staccato, string crossings, slurs, etc. The CD is a must have because learning music is like learning a new language; you must listen to learn.
-Click below to purchase!
+*Suzuki Book 1 is one of the best books for beginners, because it contains easy to learn songs that build the budding violinist's confidence.
+Additionally, each piece introduces a new skill, whether its staccato, string crossings, slurs, etc. Learning music is like learning a new language; you must listen to learn.
+Please buy the album digitally on iTunes or listen to it on YouTube.

 *A Tune A Day - A Beginning Scale Book by C. Paul Herfuth - Scales are required